STAR-PORT/ARMOR/README.md

 ## 2 - Executable file (Windows only)

-### Download archive
+### Download executable file

-You can download the git repository (available from [Github](https://github.com/STAR-PORT/ARMOR/)) as an archive and uncompress it on your computer.
+You can download the executable file named "ARMOR.exe" from the "Release" in GitHub.
-You should have seven files:
-  - LICENCE
-  - ARMOR.ipynb
-  - ARMOR.py
-  - ARMOR.exe
-  - Screenshot_App.png
-  - README.md
-  - requirements.txt

 ### Running the code